zeeshan-shah/pp5-api/README.md

 To maintain transparency and track progress efficiently, I've implemented a Kanban board.
 This board provides a clear overview of tasks in progress, backlog items, and completed tasks, ensuring streamlined project management and collaboration.

+Here is the link to the [Kanban board](https://github.com/users/zeeshan-shah/projects/4).

 <details>
   <summary>View Kanban Board</summary>
   <img src="documentation/images/kanbanboard.png" alt="kanbanboard.png screenshot">